givenand/aws-cms-telemetry-demo/README.md

 6. When the device connects to this reserved topic a new certificate and public/private key is generated and downloaded to the device.
 The device then uses that combination to attach to CMS topics.

 7. From there, we can use the generateTelemetry.py to create payloads for devices generating routes and simulating vehicle traffic within the UI.

+# Creating your Device

+The next thing we will do is run the script to setup the device

+# Create some telemetry